MultiSafepay/docs/content/payments/methods/wallet/paypal/integration-and-testing.md

 breadcrumb_title: 'Integration and testing'
 weight: 40
 meta_title: "PayPal - Integration and testing - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
-Use our API Reference, SDKs, and wrappers.
+Use our API reference, SDKs, and wrappers.
 Get support."
 short_description: "Integrating and testing PayPal in your ecommerce platform"
 layout: 'child'
 aliases:
     - /payment-methods/wallet/paypal/paypal-testing
 ---

-To process PayPal payments via our API, see API Reference – [PayPal](/api/#paypal).
+To process PayPal payments via our API, see API reference – [PayPal](/api/#paypal).

 For the PayPal logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).